-DEAD ZONE - All sonar units will have a dead zone in certain circumstances.
-This occurs on sharp dropoffs where the transmit beam (cone) hits the shallower edge of the drop-off and returns before the deeper edge returns.
+All sonar units will have a dead zone in certain circumstances.
+This occurs on sharp drop-offs where the transmit beam (cone) hits the shallower edge of the drop-off and returns before the deeper edge returns.
 This in effect creates an undisplayed area between the shallower and deeper water within the transmit beam.
-The 8 degree transmit option on the LX-9 will greatly reduce this effect.
+The 8 degree transducer option on the Digital Sonar will greatly reduce this effect.